 You should register with a local general practitioner (GP) practice as soon as possible and preferably before you actually need to see a doctor about an illness.
 You can can find a list of your local GPs on the NHS website.
 Check the range of services offered by each of the GP practices so that you can make an informed choice about which practice to register with.
 You may want to consider whether there are both male and female doctors and whether there are additional services and clinics offered.

 If medicines are prescribed by a doctor a prescription charge is made per item, which is currently £9.35.

 If you're not eligible for free healthcare you're strongly advised to take out private medical insurance from a reputable company to cover yourself and any dependants before you leave home.

 You can find a walk-in clinic on the NHS website.
 These clinics allow you to turn up and wait to see a doctor or nurse, and then pay on the spot.

-If you will be registering with a doctor please ensure you bring the following information for yourself and your family (if they're coming with you):
+If you'll be registering with a doctor, please ensure you bring the following information for yourself and your family (if they're coming with you):